RoboticExplorationLab/TinyMPC-AL/c/README.md

 # README

+- This is a full library, embedded (optimized) version is under development.
 - AL-TVLQR is ready to use.
 It is able to handle input/state box constraints and goal constraint within stabilization or tracking problems for LTI and LTV systems.
 Check `test/al_lqr_test` for all tests, experiments and examples.
 Check `examples` for MPC experiments.
+- You can set constraints on/off in `CMakeLists.txt`, more under development.
 - AL-iLQR is under development.
 It is able to handle input/state box constraints and goal constraint within stabilization or tracking problems for nonlinear systems.